sjstretton/screwed/02-ProgressAndProblems.md

 We have a market economy with competition, growth and technological progress.
 Adam Smith, in his famous work *The Wealth of Nations*, set out a model of how economic growth came about and how that could lead to widely-spread prosperity.

 Smith argued that the division of labour leads to higher levels of productivity.
 Smith gives the example of a pin factory, where dividing the manufacture of pins into smaller steps leads to more pins being produced for the same level of hours worked.
 If one is focusing on a single task, one can do this task more quickly than if one has a multitude of different jobs to do.
-This differentiation of different people's jobs takes place not only in a single entereprise, but across the economy.
-By specialising, and trading, we can get more work done in a given number of hours.
+This differentiation of different people's jobs takes place not only in a single entereprise but also across the whole economy.
+By specialising and trading, we can get more work done in a given number of hours.

-So, if an entrepreneur makes an improvement in production processes, she can lower his cost of production and still sell at the price of her competitors.
+So, if an entrepreneur makes an improvement in production processes, she can lower her cost of production and still sell at the price of her competitors.
 In other words, she can make a profit.
 In the short term, therefore, the advantages of her improvement accrue to her.
 Thus, the profit motive provides an incentive to make improvements.

-His competitors may notice the improvement that he has made and replicate it.
-To capture market share, they will lower their prices towards the new cost of production.
+Her competitors may notice the improvement that she has made and replicate it.
+To retain market share, they will lower their prices towards the new cost of production.
 There might be a price war to capture customers.
 After the competition has taken its course, we will be left with a different situation.
 The price of the good concerned will have fallen to just above the new production cost.
 The new beneficiary of the technological improvement would be everyone who purchases the product.

 Technological progress, the profit motive and competition would lead to widely spread prosperity.
+Whilst the initial profit from the improvment would accrue to the entreprenuer, the long-term beneficiary from the reduced cost of production is everyone who purchase the product.

 # What is an efficient and fair taxation system given what we know about the principles of political economy?